 Reasonably close proximity to the community it serves?
 Lies adjacent to Blackthorn estate and can be easily accessed by residents of these properties.
-Demonstrably special to the local community with a Recreational value - The space is used regularly by local walkers and runners. particular significance?
-Beauty - This thickly wooded area provides an attractive setting to those residential dwellings which surround it, providing a green and mature backdrop to these properties, and is intrinsic to the character and beauty of the locality.
-Richness of wildlife - The Wildlife Trust have confirmed that the space offers habitat that is suitable for a variety of birds, butterflies and other insects, and also potentially for bats.
-It represents one of several small woodland sites that together form a habitat network through the east of Northampton.
+Demonstrably special to the local community with a Recreational value - The space is used regularly by local walkers and runners. particular Beauty - This thickly wooded area provides an attractive setting to significance? those residential dwellings which surround it, providing a green and mature backdrop to these properties, and is intrinsic to the character and beauty of the local.
 Local in character?
 The space is a well defined, integral component of the local character, with a strong physical and visual connection with the local area.